 The Delta-8 THC derived from the hemp strains we’ve hand-selected is not synthetically-derived.
 However, we can’t speak for every brand in the industry.
 Even though it’s been labeled as a controlled substance, countless brands offer synthetic THC under the radar.
 This mislabeling issue is common in the CBD industry, so it’s unsurprising that it’s moved on to Delta-8.

 Fortunately, we have lab test results to back up what we offer here.
 Each product in our collection is batch-tested for its purity, potency, safety, and accuracy.
 Our numbers are calculated with precision, giving us confidence in the consistency of our formula and technique, and in our ability to ensure that our Delta-8 THC is legal.
 With a steadily-growing community of happy users, we know we’re doing something right.

 Former marijuana users report experiencing the very best of what Delta-9 THC used to offer them — without the negatives — when it comes to using Delta-8 THC products.
 For those new to either cannabinoid, it’s a euphoric experience they always seem to enjoy.
 Something that helps stimulate relaxation while also kicking in some focus is a welcome new medium for some.

 As far as its safety, Delta-8 is coded as similar to CBD, which reportedly has a high safety profile.
-While it is psychoactive, it does not produce the paranoia and anxious feelings users report when using Delta-9.
-For users that find they have to stop consuming cannabis because it triggers these negative side effects, Delta-8 might be the legal THC solution you've been waiting for.
+While it is psychoactive, it does not produce the paranoia feelings users report when using Delta-9.
+For users that find they have to stop consuming cannabis because it triggers these negative side effects, Delta-8 might be the legal THC solution you’ve been waiting for.